 21. CREDITWORTHINESS:

-The WAPA Creditworthiness Procedures effective September 1, 2017, attached hereto as Attachment No. 2, are hereby made a part of this Contract the same as if they had been expressly set forth herein.
+The WAPA Creditworthiness Procedures effective September 1, 2017, attached hereto as Attachment No. 2, are hereby made a part of this Contract with the same force and effect as if expressly set forth herein.

 22. ATTACHMENTS:

 Certain terms of this Contract that may change during the term of this Contract are set forth in attachments as formulated and modified from time to time.
 The initial Attachments No. 1 through No. 3 are attached hereto, and each is incorporated into this Contract in accordance with its respective terms.